 As Chief Executive Officer, Carlo Pesenti has been assigned the following tasks, among others, in addition to the general power of representation of the Company: to submit proposals to be resolved on by the Board of Directors; to oversee the execution and implementation of the investment plans defined by the Board of Directors; to look after the management policies, corporate development strategies of Italmobiliare S.p.A. and its main subsidiaries, held directly or indirectly; to oversee and direct the activities of Italmobiliare S.p.A. and its main direct or indirect subsidiaries; to establish guidelines for managing the main companies in which Italmobiliare S.p.A., directly or indirectly, holds an equity investment that allows it to exercise significant influence; to look after corporate organisation and propose important amendments to the Board of Directors.
-The CEO has been granted the powers to carry out all tasks relating to administration and arrangements concerning the management of the Company, including securities, financial and credit transactions, assuming any form of obligations in the name of the Company, even accompanied by collateral security, accepting guarantees, providing collateral security and guarantees for third parties, as long as they are subsidiaries or associates, buying and selling government bonds, corporate bonds, mortgage bonds, equities, company quotas.
-As Chief Operating Officer, he has been granted powers in the administrative, financial, commercial and real estate areas.
+The CEO has been granted the powers to carry out all tasks relating to administration and arrangements concerning the management of the Company, even accompanied by collateral security, accepting guarantees, providing collateral security and guarantees for third parties, as long as they are subsidiaries or associates, buying and selling government bonds, corporate bonds, mortgage bonds, equities, company quotas.
+As Chief Operating Officer, he has been granted powers in the administrative, financial and real estate areas.